Ragini Shah

 Biography

-Prior to joining Suffolk, Professor Shah was a Lecturer in Law and Clinical Staff Attorney in the Child Advocacy and Immigration Law Clinic at Columbia University School of Law.
-Before joining Columbia in 2003, Professor Shah was a staff attorney in a number of legal services organizations in the New York area serving low income tenants, immigrant detainees and immigrant youth.
+Prior to joining Suffolk, Professor Shah was a Lecturer in Law and Clinical Staff Attorney in the Child Advocacy and Immigration Law Clinic at Columbia University School of Law from 2003-2007, and was a staff attorney in a number of legal services organizations in the New York area serving low income tenants, immigrant detainees and immigrant youth.
 Professor Shah received her undergraduate degree from Northwestern University and her Juris Doctor from Northeastern University School of Law.

 Publications